wr0om/AMAN-Passover-2021-Writeup/README.md

 The morse code translates to: **"HIDA.IDF.AMAN@GMAIL.COM"**

-That's it, now all I have to do is send the answer (The Great Pyramid of Giza) to this email adress.
+That's it, now all we have to do is send the answer (The Great Pyramid of Giza) to this email adress.